 X.2.3 Apply Activity Definition Operation

 Support for this Apply Activity Definition Operation means that the optional Apply Activity Definition Operation [PCC-69] and the required Update Care Plan are both supported.
 The Apply Activity Definition Operation Option supports the generation of request or task resources as part of the care planning process.
 Request resources as defined by FHIR are “resources that represent a specific proposal, plan and/or order for some sort of action or service”.
 Request resources associated with the CarePlan.activity.reference are Appointment, CommunicationRequest, DeviceRequest, MedicationRequest, NutritionOrder, Task, ProcedureRequest, ReferralRequest , VisionPrescription, RequestGroup.

+X.2.4 Apply Plan Definition Operation

+Support for this Apply Plan Definition Operation means that the optional Apply Plan Definition Operation [PCC-xx] and the required Update Care Plan are both supported.
+The Apply Plan Definition Operation Option supports the generation of CareTeam, along with request or task resources as part of the care planning process.
+The Apply Plan Definition Operation utilizes the contained element attribute of the DomainResource to define the full ActivityDefinition resources and CareTeam resources the $apply operation will use to provide all the attributes needed to create or update the Care Plan including the referenced Care Team.

-X.2.4 Subscribe to Care Team Updates
+X.2.5 Subscribe to Care Team Updates

 Support for this Subscribe to Care Team Updates means that the optional Subscribe to Care Team Updates [PCC-48] and the optional Provide Care Team [PCC-49] are both supported.